Table of Contents

 Once you have your categories, set your goals.
 Choose achievable goals and remember that you have lots of time, so it is okay to start small and leave the “end-game” goals for the future.

 You may only set one goal per category or have several.
 Whatever you do, visualize it so that you can track your goals.
 I set up my “Level 10 Life” scoreboard with 5 goals in each category.
-This way I can track progress on a goal (one block) and then achieving a goal (both blocks).
+This way I can track progress on a goal (one block) and then achieve a goal (both blocks).
 Once 5 goals are completed I will have the entire column colored indicating success in that category.

 If you’re having trouble coming up with goals, ask yourself these questions